-- > Total discharge damages the battery. - ▷ Recharge battery in good time.
+- > Total discharge damages the battery.

-▶ Appliances such as the refrigerator, charger, solar charge regulator, panel, or similar, take power from the battery, even when the 12 V main switch is turned off.
+Appliances such as the refrigerator, charger, solar charge regulator, panel, or similar, take power from the battery, even when the 12 V main switch is turned off.
 Therefore disconnect the living area battery from the 12 V power supply, if the vehicle will not be used for a long period of time.